lyokha/nginx-haskell-module/README.md

-string instance of *doURLDecode* makes use of *view patterns* in its clauses, however this extension does not have to be declared explicitly because it was already enabled in a pragma from the wrapping haskell code provided by this module.
+string instance of *doURLDecode* makes use of *view patterns* in its clauses, however this extension does not have to be declared explicitly because it was already enabled in a pragma from the wrapping haskell code provided by this module (see details in section [Wrapping haskell code organization](#wrapping-haskell-code-organization)).
 In several clauses of *doURLDecode* there are explicit characters wrapped inside single quotes which are in turn escaped with backslashes to not confuse nginx parser as the haskell code itself is wrapped inside single quotes.
 Exported function *urlDecode* is defined via the string instance of *doURLDecode*: if decoding fails it returns an empty string.

 Let's look inside the *server* clause, in *location /* where the exported haskell functions are used.
 Directive *haskell_run* takes three or more